yale-swe/f22-yalenav/README.md

 # Disclaimer

 This is a W.I.P.!
-Any suggestions for improvement?
+Suggestions for improvement?
 [Please submit an issue](https://github.com/yale-swe/f22-yalenav/issues).